gabriel-vasile/mimetype/README.md

 See the [runnable Go Playground examples](https://pkg.go.dev/github.com/gabriel-vasile/mimetype#pkg-overview).

 ## Usage'
-Only use this as a last resort.
+Only use magic number detection as a last resort.
 Content type detection using magic numbers is slow, inaccurate, and non-standard.
-If the used protocol allows setting content type metadata, like HTTP and SMTP do, then use the standard headers.
+Most of the times protocols have methods for specifying such metadata; e.g., `Content-Type` header in HTML and SMTP.

 ## Structure
 **mimetype** uses an hierarchical structure to keep the MIME type detection logic.